clarinsi/reldi-tokeniser/README.md

 ```

 The output above pre-annotates punctuation and one emoticon already on the XPOS, UPOS and lemma level.
+CoNLL-u output is the default one if pre-tagging is performed.